Ultimate San Bernardino Real Estate Investing Guide for 2026

 Economy

 In San Bernardino, the median household income is .
-The median income for all households in the whole state is , as opposed to the nationwide median which is .
+The median income for all households in the state is , compared to the national median which is .

-The populace of San Bernardino has a per person level of income of , while the per person level of income throughout the state is . is the per capita income for the United States as a whole.
+The populace of San Bernardino has a per person amount of income of , while the per person income for the state is .
+Per capita income in the country is recorded at .

-The economic description of San Bernardino integrates an overall poverty rate of .
-The general poverty rate for the state is , and the national rate stands at .
+The economic portrait of San Bernardino includes an overall poverty rate of .
+The statewide poverty rate is , with the country's poverty rate at .

 Economy Quick Stats